(Click image to enlarge)

 The Zia rayed Sun symbol1 has four arms each of which has four parts.
 'Four' is an auspicious or sacred number for the Zia: the four points of the compass2, the four periods of each day, four seasons of the year, four stages of life, and the four sacred obligations for one's physical, mental, spiritual and social health.

-Red and yellow were used on 16th century flags of the Spanish conquistadors.
-(The 16th century Spanish military flag was a red Burgundy Cross on a yellow field.
-3)
+Red and yellow were used on 16th century flags of the Spanish conquistadors, since their military flag was a red Burgundy Cross on a yellow field.
+3